ryanmr/ryanmrbot/README.md

 There is only one tentpole feature currently:

-* let @ryanmr know when his Nexus 6 might arrive...
+* let [@ryanmr](http://twitter.com/ryanmr) know when his Nexus 6 might arrive...

+What else should this bot do?

 How To Run
 ----------